- Personal Capital vs Mint : Is Mint or Personal Capital Best? - May 26, 2020

 The main differences between Personal Capital vs Mint are:

-- Mint is primarily a budgeting program, especially for anyone wanting to get control of their finances, whereas Personal Capital is more about providing a professional investment management service
+- Mint is primarily a budgeting program, especially for anyone wanting to get control of their finances, tips for payroll whereas Personal Capital is more about providing a professional investment management service

 - Mint benefits from ad banners and recommendations by getting commissions from doing so, whereas Personal Capital doesn’t